Hug! Pretty Cure Futari wa Pretty Cure: All Stars Memories

-Hug!
-Pretty Cure Futari wa Pretty Cure: All Stars Memories (映画 HUGっと!プリキュア♡ふたりはプリキュア オールスターズメモリーズ, Eiga Hagutto!
-Purikyua ♡ Futari wa Purikyua Ōru Sutāzu Memorīzu) is a 2018 Japanese animated action fantasy film based on the Pretty Cure franchise created by Izumi Todo, and its first and fifteenth series, Futari wa Pretty Cure and Hug!
+is a 2018 Japanese animated action fantasy film based on the Pretty Cure franchise created by Izumi Todo, and its first and fifteenth series, Pretty Cure and Hug!
 Pretty Cure.
-The film is directed by Hiroshi Miyamoto, written by Junko Komura, and produced by Toei Animation, and was released in Japan on October 27, 2018.
+The film is directed by Hiroshi Miyamoto, written by Junko Kōmura, and produced by Toei Animation.
+The film was released in Japan on October 27, 2018.

 All Stars Memories is the eleventh entry in the Pretty Cure All Stars crossover film series and celebrates the franchise's 15th anniversary.
 The Hug!
-Pretty Cure team joins forces with the Futari wa Pretty Cure team to retrieve the Pretty Cures' stolen powers and memories from an vengeful teru teru bōzu named Miden.
+Pretty Cure team joins forces with the Pretty Cure team to retrieve the Pretty Cures' stolen powers and memories from a vengeful teru teru bōzu named Miden.

 The film topped Japanese box office records in its theatrical run and currently holds the Guinness World Record for "Most Magical Warriors in an Anime Film", with a total of 55 Pretty Cures across thirteen generations.